karim-fc/terraform-provider-cloudsqlpostgresql/docs/index.md

 page_title: "cloudsqlpostgresql Provider"
 subcategory: ""
 description: |-
   The cloudsqlpostgresql provider makes it possible to grant permissions to users and roles in a Google Cloud SQL Postgresql server.
+The development on this provider is still in progress...
 ---

 # cloudsqlpostgresql Provider

 The `cloudsqlpostgresql` provider makes it possible to grant permissions to users and roles in a Google Cloud SQL Postgresql server.
+The development on this provider is still in progress...

 ## Example Usage